formatools/forma/plugins/android/README.md

 ### androidBinary
 The androidBinary target handles packaging Android application bundles into distributable APK files and publishing app artifacts.
 It contains Gradle tasks for generating final release builds, running ProGuard, signing the APK, versioning, etc.

 An androidBinary can only depend on an androidApp target.
-The binary encapsulates distribution logic and therefore needs to access the app configuration like flags, keys, features etc. But the app code itself should not depend on the binary.
-This prevents the app layer from getting coupled to low level packaging details.
+The binary encapsulates distribution logic and therefore needs to access the app configuration like flags, keys, features etc. But the Application code itself should not depend on the binary.
+This prevents the Application layer from getting coupled to packaging details.

 ### androidApp
-The androidApp target is used to configure and package Android applications.
-It contains code, resources and configurations like feature flags, keys, debug modes etc. specific to an app.
+The androidApp target is used to configure Android applications.
+It contains code, resources, and configurations like feature flags, keys modes, etc. specific to an Android Application.

 An androidApp cannot depend on androidBinary.
-The app target should only provide high level application configurations, components and resources.
-Depending on binary could tightly couple the app code to low level distribution details like signing, ProGuard, versioning etc. Isolating androidApp allows changing distribution methods without impacting app code.
+The app target should only provide high-level application configurations, components, and resources.
+Depending on androidBinary could tightly couple the app code to distribution details like signing, ProGuard, versioning etc. Isolating androidApp allows changing distribution methods without impacting Application code.

 ### androidLibrary
 The androidLibrary target defines reusable components and code modules for Android.
 It contains business logic, data layers, UI widgets, custom views, etc that can be consumed by multiple androidApps or other libraries.